 To promote and encourage the Spiritual, Physical and Social Welfare of the village and community.
 To witness to the Gospel of Jesus Christ.

 These are Bible stories retold for little ones with a familiar song adapted to suit the story, and a short prayer.
-These can be found on the St. Martin's website.
+These can be found on the For Children page of St. Martin's website.

 If you haven't yet seen the North Nibley Churches Together Harvest mice video written by Rosie Casken, follow the link to St. Martin's Church website below and then follow on to the blog!

 Details of joint events can be found on the St. Martin's Church website.